Contrasting Aphria (APHA) & Its Competitors

-Aphria (NYSE: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
-We will compare Aphria to related companies based on the strength of its analyst recommendations, dividends, institutional ownership, valuation, risk, profitability and earnings.
+Aphria (NASDAQ: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
+We will compare Aphria to related companies based on the strength of its valuation, earnings, profitability, dividends, institutional ownership, risk and analyst recommendations.

-This is a breakdown of current recommendations and price targets for Aphria and its competitors, as provided by MarketBeat.com.
+This is a summary of recent recommendations for Aphria and its peers, as provided by MarketBeat.com.

 |Sell Ratings